Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 What happens if I am granted police bail?

-If you are granted bail, you have to sign a bail bond, which sets out the conditions of bail.
+If you are granted bail, you have to sign a notice of bail (sometimes called a “bail bond”), which sets out the conditions of bail.
 You will then be released from police custody and will have to comply with the conditions placed on your bail.
-The police generally have the same power to impose bail conditions as do the courts (see: “What type of bail conditions are there?”).
+The police generally have the same power to impose bail conditions as the courts (see: “What type of bail conditions are there?” below).

 What happens if I am not granted police bail?